 An EHT AP shall not transmit a Multi-STA BA with at least one BA Bitmap lengths of either 512 or 1024 bits as a response to an HE TB PPDU generated by at least one HE STA.

-A transmitting MLD shall maintain one sequence number space for each TID that may be transmitted to a peer receiving MLD over one or more links subject to TID to link mapping netotiated between the transmitting MLD and the peer receiving MLD.
+A initiating MLD shall maintain a single sequence number space for the MSDUs/A-MSDUs belonging to each TID that may be transmitted to a peer responding MLD over one or more links subject to TID to link mapping negotiated between the initiating MLD and the peer respondingMLD.

-An initiating MLD shall maintain one one transmission window for each block ack agreement negotiated with the responding MLD to submit MPDUs for transmission across links subjected to the TID to link mapping negotiated between the initiating MLD and the responding MLD.
+An initiating MLD shall maintain a single transmission window for each block ack agreement negotiated with the responding MLD to submit MPDUs for transmission across links subjected to the TID to link mapping negotiated between the initiating MLD and the responding MLD.

 33.x.y Negotiation of block ack bitmap lengths